danielabar/meblog/src/markdown/ip-based-route-restrictions-on-heroku-with-rails.md

 ## Rails Advanced Route Constraints

-The solution has a few moving parts, but the core idea is to use a [Rails Advanced Route Constraint](https://guides.rubyonrails.org/routing.html#advanced-constraints) to wrap the entire `/admin` namespace.
+The core of the solution is an [Advanced Route Constraint](https://guides.rubyonrails.org/routing.html#advanced-constraints) that wraps the entire `/admin` namespace.
 A route constraint is any object that responds to `matches?(request)` and returns a boolean.
 If it returns `true`, the routes inside the `constraints` block are accessible.
 If it returns `false`, Rails treats them as if they don't exist and returns a 404.

 Our constraint checks the client's IP address against a configurable allowlist of VPN egress IPs, backed by a YAML config file for per-environment IP lists.